twistedpair/lustforge.com/content/post/2014-08-21-jenkins-vs-teamcity-the-better-ci-tool.md

 I started using Jenkins when it was called Hudson, before the [Oracle naming spat][2].
 Recently, I downloaded and installed it again and was shocked to see that little appears to have changed in so many years.
 What&#8217;s in a UI?
 Not much if you&#8217;re technical, but geeze, Jenkins still has the aura of an app knocked together during an all night hackathon in 1997 .

-Let&#8217;s knock the legs from under this myth.
+Let's knock the legs from under this myth.

 #### 1. Jenkins is Open Source